Dates: January 17 - 19, 2024

 The Steering Committee welcomes 44 senior environmental lawyers, personally selected from leading Canadian firms, to candidly share cross country developments in environment law reforms, natural resources and climate change.

-Using candid, seminar-style discussions at this annual meeting, the group examines trends and developments in every jurisdiction for meaningful dialogue on the most pressing issues facing their clients today.
+Using candid, seminar-style discussions, the group examines trends and developments in every jurisdiction for meaningful dialogue about the most pressing issues they face.

 This elite group, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.